Black And Latinx People Benefit From Free 7-Month Virtual Coding Class

 Reskill American's Tuition-Free Tech Training Accepts the First 1,000 Participants by March 7, 2021

 SEATTLE, Feb.
-9, 2021 /PRNewswire/ -- Reskill Americans is launching tuition-free online software development training for historically underrepresented minorities throughout the U.S. Unlike other coding programs, Reskill Americans is solving the problem of access by eliminating typical barriers to entry such as tuition cost, prior software development knowledge, or other educational requirements.
+9, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Reskill Americans is launching tuition-free online software development training for historically underrepresented minorities throughout the U.S. Unlike other coding programs, Reskill Americans is solving the problem of access by eliminating typical barriers to entry such as tuition cost, prior software development knowledge, or other educational requirements.

 The inaugural program begins March 15, 2021, and is accepting 1,000 participants who enroll by March 7, 2021.
 To get an opportunity to launch a career in tech, enroll at ReskillAmericans.org.